Age is all in the mind.

-- Kinsey Millhone definitely thinks her landlord Henry, who is around eighty, is very sexy.
+- Kinsey Millhone: The eponymous character definitely thinks her landlord Henry, who is around eighty, is very sexy.

 - Lady Abigail Irene Garrett in Amsterdam is around 50 when we meet her, and is definitely still a sexually vibrant woman.

-- In the Book of Genesis, Sarah is described as the World's Most Beautiful Woman well into her old age.
+- The Book of Genesis, Sarah is described as the World's Most Beautiful Woman well into her old age.

 - In Harry Harrison's The Stainless Steel Rat series, the beautiful and lethal Angelina becomes a grandmother.
 And remains lethal.

-- Several different older women are shown swooning in Dr. Lee Rosen's presence in the first season of Alphas.
+- Alphas: Several different older women are shown swooning in Dr. Lee Rosen's presence.

-- Roger Sterling from Mad Men, played by John Slattery.
+- Roger Sterling, played by John Slattery.
 The name might be a Stealth Pun.
 He's definitely intended to be young for a man with pure white hair; he served in the Navy in World War II and was apparently a small child in the 1920s, so he's no older than 45ish when the series starts in 1960.